Semiconductor tool maker ASML cuts first-half sales forecast

-AMSTERDAM ASML, the world's biggest manufacturer of tools for semiconductor chip makers, trimmed its first-half sales forecast on Wednesday, blaming slower second-quarter sales to some customers.
+AMSTERDAM ASML (ASML.AS), the world's biggest manufacturer of tools for semiconductor chip makers, trimmed its first-half sales forecast on Wednesday, blaming slower second-quarter sales to some customers.
 Its shares fell sharply on the news.

-The Dutch firm said it expected sales of 3 billion euros (2.5 billion pounds) in the first half of its fiscal year, including sales of extreme ultraviolet (EUV) systems, which will enable chipmakers to produce smaller, more powerful semiconductor wafers.
+The Dutch firm said it expected sales of 3 billion euros ($4.2 billion) in the first half of its fiscal year, including sales of extreme ultraviolet (EUV) systems, which will enable chipmakers to produce smaller, more powerful semiconductor wafers.

 ASML had previously forecast sales of 3 billion euros excluding the EUV systems.
 Each EUV system typically sells for about 60 million euros and the firm has said it expects to book revenue for two systems in the first half.